hbctraining/DGE_workshop_salmon_online/lessons/11_FA_functional_class_scoring.md

 You can visualize co-expression clustering using heatmaps, which should be viewed as suggestive only; serious classification of genes needs better methods.

 The way the tools perform clustering is by taking the entire expression matrix and computing pair-wise co-expression values.
 A network is then generated from which we explore the topology to make inferences on gene co-regulation.
-The [WGCNA](https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/) package (in R) is one example of a more sophisticated method for co-expression clustering.
+The [WGCNA]([https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/](https://web.archive.org/web/20230323144343/horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/)) package (in R) is one example of a more sophisticated method for co-expression clustering (please note however that it is no longer maintained).

 ## Resources for functional analysis